 While the very mention of a protein bar can conjure up an image of perfect health in one’s mind, it is extremely important to choose your protein bars very carefully, since they can truly make or break your health.
 Many protein bars vary from being healthy and nutritious to being completely loaded with harmful ingredients such as: hydrogenated oils, sugars, chemicals, additives and fillers, as well as preservatives.
 If you’ve ever wondered do protein bars make you put on weight?
 In truth, the answer is yes.
 These harmful ingredients can actually lead to stomach problems and weight gain.

 Perhaps you’ve even asked yourself, are protein bars good to eat for breakfast?
-While starting your day with a delicious high protein breakfast does keep you satisfied all day, it’s important to opt for whole foods over protein bars.
+While starting your day with a delicious protein-rich breakfast does keep you satisfied, it’s important to opt for whole food plant-based sources of protein over protein bars.
 However, by choosing high protein bars made with real ingredients, most will range anywhere from 3 – 20 grams of protein per serve but you’ll want to pay attention to good sources of fat, carbs and fiber.
 The amount of protein you need depends on your needs and your activity levels.
 A bar with 6 grams of protein would be ideal.

 What To Look For